 by Joyce Slayton Mitchell

-HARDWICK – Change.
+NEW YORK – Change.
 Change is and will be the action word in your life now and for the next few academic years.
-Easy for the rest of us to say, and so hard for you and your family to hear, imagine, and figure out.